jessicablank/readme-generator/NEWREADME.md

 ## License
 Copyright 2020 - present .
-This project is licensed under the terms of the GNU General Public version 3 license.
+This project is licensed under the terms of the None license.
-More information is available at [opensource.org/licenses](https://www.gnu.org/licenses/gpl-3.0) ;
+More information is available at [opensource.org/licenses](https://opensource.org/licenses/Apache-2.0) ;